-- 23.1 You are entitled to make a complaint about the Home Care services without fear of reprisal. - 23.2 We will use all reasonable efforts to resolve any dispute or area of dissatisfaction between you and us by negotiation and in accordance with our internal dispute resolution processes.
-Usually this will involve meeting with you and/or your Authorised Person to discuss your concerns. - 23.3 You may also use the dispute resolution processes set out in Annexure F to this Agreement.
+- 25.1 You are entitled to make any genuine complaints about the provision of Home Care services without fear of reprisal. - 25.2 If you are dissatisfied about anything that occurs with the Home Care services, you need to tell us so that we can address the issue.
+We will use all reasonable efforts to resolve any dispute or area of dissatisfaction between you and us by negotiation and in accordance with our internal dispute resolution processes. - 25.3 We will convene a meeting between a representative of us and you or your Authorised Person to hear the complaint. - 25.4 If we cannot satisfactorily resolve any dispute, you may use the processes as set out in Annexure F to this Agreement.